-It is for this reason that many companies seek OU certification to provide kosher certified non-carbonated hot filled beverages to the large growing market of consumers who demand them.
-This has proven to be very challenging for the OU, as the level of certification in hot filled beverage plants tends to be more complicated than in many other industries and demands a level of cooperation between the company, its workers and the OU staff, that is not required in other plants, due to the constant need for kosherization (the kosher sanitization of equipment previously used for non-kosher when shifting to kosher production).
+For this reason many companies look for OU Kosher certification to provide kosher certified non-carbonated hot filled beverages to a large growing market.
+This has proven to be very challenging for OU Kosher, as the level of certification in hot filled beverage plants tends to be more complicated than in many other industries and demands a level of cooperation between the company and OU Kosher, that is not required in other plants, due to the constant need for kosherization (the kosher sanitization of equipment previously used for non-kosher when shifting to kosher production).

 The most sensitive ingredient in any non-carbonated hot filled beverage plant is non-certified grape juice.
 It is well known that all vegetables and fruits and their natural juices are inherently kosher.
 The exception to this is the grape.
 Due to the sacramental usage of wine by almost all of the world’s religions, almost dating back to man’s creation, the rabbis felt the need to make special kosher requirements that apply not only to wine, but also to grape juice and to any product produced from either of them.
 If any of these requirements are not adhered to, not only is the juice, wine or products derived or containing them not acceptable to consume, but in addition they render any equipment used in their production, kept in them for more than twenty-four hours or heated in them at a temperature of over 1200F, non-kosher.

-The OU always advises the use, if possible, of an ingredient having certification, to the use of the same ingredient which is not certified, even if the particular production that the ingredient will be used in is not certified and even if it takes place on lines where certified products are never run.
-This practice eliminates the possibility of mix-ups, which may require down time, costlykosherizations and possible recalls.
+The OU always advises the use, if possible, of an ingredient having OU Kosher certification, to the use of the same ingredient which is not kosher certified, even if the particular production that the ingredient will be used in is not certified and even if it takes place on lines where certified products are never run.
+This practice eliminates the possibility of mix-ups, which may require downtime, costly kosherization and possible recalls.

-Generally the Orthodox Union requires a representative of the OU to be present at all kosherizations.
+Generally OU Kosher requires a representative to be present at all kosherizations.
 In special circumstance, this requirement may be waived, for example, if the C.I.P., or cleaning performed of the lines, conforms to OU kosherization standards and is always performed at consistent intervals–requirements that must be verifiable.
 In addition, daily production sheets showing the order, the name and number of each formula run on each line must be made readily available to the RC and RFR.

-Once submitted, the formulas are reviewed by the RC.
-Companies that produce formulas whose ingredients have all been found to be acceptable and appear on the schedule A and therefore certifiable, but are not presently being bottled under a label for which OU certification has been requested, are encouraged by the OU to submit them for review so that these formulas, if found certifiable, can be run at the same time as other certified formulas in the kosher sequence.
+Once submitted, the beverage formulas are reviewed by the RC (Rabbinic Coordinator).
+Companies producing formulas whose ingredients have all been found to be acceptable and appear on the schedule A and therefore certifiable, but are not presently being bottled under a label for which OU Kosher certification has been requested, are encouraged to submit them for review so that these formulas, if found certifiable, can be run at the same time as other certified formulas in the kosher certification sequence.
 They can be added to the schedule B under an innocuous in-house brand name.

-The dynamics of the Orthodox Union’s supervision at hot filled beverage plants is undoubtedly highly complicated.
-The OU has risen to the occasion, and now certifies thousands of beverages commonly found on consumers’ tables.
-Through meeting these many demands and developing an excellent working relationship with the plants, the OU services its certified companies and the health conscious kosher consumer by offering an unparalleled level of supervision.
+The dynamics of OU Kosher’s supervision at hot filled beverage plants is undoubtedly very complicated but despite those challenges OU Kosher certifies thousands of beverages commonly found on consumers’ tables.
+Through meeting these many demands and developing an excellent working relationship with the plants, the OUKosher services its kosher certified companies and the health conscious kosher consumer.